fabianvf/game-server-operator/README.md

 Once this is done, your operator will be running.

 ## Deploying a Minecraft server

+The minecraft operator is built on top of the fantastic [minecraft-server image](https://hub.docker.com/r/itzg/minecraft-server) provided by @itzg.

-all you need to do is create an instance of the `games.fabianism.us/v1alpha1` `Minecraft` resource.
+All you need to do is create an instance of the `games.fabianism.us/v1alpha1` `Minecraft` resource.
 A basic example Minecraft definition exists in `deploy/crds/minecraft.yaml`.
 You can create it with

 ```bash